 - Race will be run at 7:30am on September 26, 2015.

-- The race starts in front of the historic Baker Street Station in downtown Fort Wayne, and concludes with an exciting finish at Parkview Field.
+- The race started in front of the historic Baker Street Station in downtown Fort Wayne, and concluded with an exciting finish at Parkview Field.
 The course takes racers through historic Fort Wayne neighborhoods and past landmark churches.

-- All participants who complete the course will receive a finisher's medal
+- All participants who complete the course receive a finisher's medal

 - Race numbers are required to participate